 From charming and colorfully painted fishing villages to beehive huts and stunning handmade pottery, the Dingle Peninsula offers a wide variety of things to do while visiting this portion of the Wild Atlantic Way.
 Dingle, Ireland has been isolated from the influences of the modern world until recently which has resulted in fun local culture and a dialect that is quite different than the rest of Ireland.

 Here, they speak English, Irish, and Gaeilge (Gaelic), a Scottish/Irish language, which gives the area an old-world charm that you will not want to miss!
 Oh, and just wait until I introduce you to Mary!
 Keep reading for the best things to do in Dingle and along the Dingle Peninsula.

 ♫ “Dingle Bells, Dingle Bells, Dingle Peninsula, Ireland” ♫

 It was around Christmas time and I couldn’t get that “Jingle Bells” song out of my head.
 Especially when it rhymed with Dingle – which is exactly where I would be going next.
 I was headed to the Dingle Peninsula in Ireland, which is somewhat remote.
 Unfortunately, I was headed right into a storm.

 I had always heard it was one of the most beautiful places to visit in Ireland, but for me, the weather was doom and gloom.
 But what to do?
 This was my vacation and I was going to see the Dingle Peninsula as part of the scenic Wild Atlantic Way one way or another!
-Although I do advice that it is more of a seasonal destination and should be visited during the Spring or the Summer and not necessarily during the Christmas holidays!
+Although I do advise that it is more of a seasonal destination and should be visited during the Spring or the Summer and not necessarily during the Christmas holidays!

 But keep reading for the best things to do in Dingle, Ireland!
 As it GETS BETTER and I made the BEST of it!